Nintendo Switch, dishonest review

-Nintendo Switch has always been this weird product I struggled to understand as a lifetime PC gamer.
-As a citizen of a country Nintendo pretends doesn't exist I have zero nostalgia about any of their popular franchises.
-I'm not sure if I ever met anyone who owned any original Nintendo console before.
+Nintendo Switch has always been this weird product I struggled to understand as a lifelong PC gamer.
+As a citizen of a country Nintendo pretends doesn’t exist I have zero nostalgia about any of their popular franchises.
+I’m not sure if I ever met anyone who owned any original Nintendo console before.
 So it was absolutely logical that I found a reason to buy a Switch and see what the deal is.
-Boom, I got one.
-And here's what I think about it.

 Before we talk about Switch, I have to get through the boring part of explaining who I am and where I come from.
-It matters because I'm not your average lifestyle blogger or a tech reviewer.
+It matters because I’m not your average lifestyle blogger or a tech reviewer who spent half their childhood playing all Zelda games.

-Until 1990s, the history of gaming in my country involved mostly 8-bit and 16-bit minicomputers like Atari XE, Commodore 64 or Amiga.
-Nintendo decided that our market, as well as a few other in Europe, was not worth gracing with their official presence.
-As a result, if anyone in my area in the 1990s had a Game Boy, original NES or SNES, they belonged to an elite club.
+Until 1990s, the history of gaming in my country involved mostly 8-bit and 16-bit minicomputers, mostly Atari XE, Commodore 64 or Amiga.
+In the meantime Nintendo had decided that our market, as well as a few others on the ‘wrong’ side of the iron courtain, was not worth gracing with their official presence.
+As a result, Nintendo consoles weren’t as easily available or affordable as in other European countries.
+If anyone in my area in the 1990s had a Game Boy, NES or SNES, they belonged to quite an elite club.

-We were familiar with a significant chunk of Nintendo's portfolio thanks to Pegasus console and dozens of unlicensed cartridges that could be sold legally due to faulty copyright law.
+We were familiar with a significant chunk of Nintendo’s portfolio thanks to Pegasus console and dozens of unlicensed cartridges that could be traded legally due to faulty copyright law.
+Importers of bootleg NES clones made better job at introducing Nintendo to us than Nintendo themselves.

-I played Super Mario Bros, Contra, two Dizzy installments and dozens of other less popular games from American and Japanese markets.
-Light guns for Pegasus were a thing, so I got to know Duck Hunt, Hogan's Alley and Wild Gunman.
-However, I never had a chance to see any installment of Zelda, Pokemon or Castlevania.
+I played Super Mario Bros, Contra, two Dizzy installments and dozens of other games from American and Japanese markets.
+Light guns for Pegasus were a thing, so I got to know Duck Hunt, Hogan’s Alley and Wild Gunman.
+On the other hand though, I never had a chance to see any installment of Zelda, Earthbound, Pokémon or Castlevania.
 I had no idea there were more installments of Super Mario Bros beyond the very first one.
+For most of the time me and my friends were at the mercy of local sellers trading bootleg cartridges.
+We played whatever was available.

-Fast forward to 2021 and Nintendo still maintains their presence in Poland via an external entity that does bare minimum as a company representative.
+Fast forward to 2021 and Nintendo still maintains their presence in Poland via a third-party company based in Czechia that does bare minimum as company representative.
+Authorized repairs take time and are unjustifiably expensive, as the console has to be sent to a repair centre in Czechia.
 Switch interface has no Polish translation.
-I never ever saw any marketing efforts involving Nintendo consoles in my vicinity.
-At the same time, Sony and Microsoft have had official branches in Poland for a while and their flagship titles were on every billboard I've seen on my way to work.
+I’ve never seen any marketing campaigns involving Nintendo consoles in my vicinity.
+At the same time, Sony and Microsoft have had official branches in Poland since forever.
+Their flagship titles were on every billboard I’ve seen on my way to work.

 I have zero reasons to love Nintendo for anything.
-While their titles were a part of my childhood, the company itself doesn't deserve a credit for that.
-They missed the opportunity to enter our market when people still had memories from Pegasus and they keep pretending the part of Europe between Germany and Russia is a meteor crater.
+Their games were indeed part of my childhood, but I don’t give Nintendo any credit for that.
+They missed the opportunity to enter our market when people still remembered bootleg NES clones and they keep pretending the part of Europe between Germany and Russia is a meteor crater.
 Therefore, I treated buying a Switch like a gamble, with a plan to resell it if I fail to find a compelling reason to keep using it.

 Okay, so what is this thing?

-To understand what Switch is, it makes sense to look at Nintendo history and system specification.
+To understand what Switch is, it makes sense to look at system specs and Nintendo history.

-Nintendo has been building consoles since 1970s, with NES released in 1983.
-Until 2017 they released seven generations of home and portable consoles, with Wii U and 3DS being the last generations.
+Nintendo has been selling consoles since 1970s, with NES released in 1983.
+Until 2017 they released seven generations of home and portable consoles, with Wii U and 3DS being the last generations before Switch.

-Nintendo Switch, introduced in 2017, combined separate lines of stationary and portable consoles into a single form factor, adding an option to choose between docked and handheld mode.
-Compared to previous generations, Nintendo Switch retains a lot of design features from earlier iterations, such as familiar button layout or the ability to use joycons as wireless controllers in a similar fashion to Wii Remotes.
+Nintendo Switch, introduced in 2017, combined separate lines of stationary and portable consoles into a single form factor with an option to choose between docked and handheld mode.
+Nintendo Switch retains a lot of design features from earlier iterations, such as familiar button layout or the ability to use joycons as motion-based wireless controllers in a similar fashion to Wii Remotes.

-Under the hood Nintendo Switch uses 4 ARM cores at 1.02 GHz, 256 Nvidia Maxwell-based GPU cores and 4 GB of RAM.
-Pretty decent for a system designed between 2014 and 2017.
+Under the hood Nintendo Switch uses 4 ARM cores at 1.02 GHz, 256 nVidia Maxwell-based GPU cores and 4 GB of RAM.
+Somewhat decent for a system designed in mid 2010s.
 What differs Switch from a 2017 smartphone is that it has active cooling and highly specialized operating system that could be optimized to be more lightweight than any version of Android or iOS.
-I'm not necessarily being mean when I call Switch a 2017 smartphone.
-I find this an accurate description of what Switch hardware layer actually is.

 There is also Switch Lite which is purely portable, e.g. can’t be plugged to a TV.
 I never found it compelling though.
 It makes sense to pay more for a fully-featured console and enjoy the ecosystem to the fullest.